Jianzi: History

 Jianzi has been played since the Han dynasty (206 BC–220 AD), and was popular during the Six Dynasties period and the Sui and Tang dynasties.
 The game is believed to have evolved from cuju, a game similar to football that was used as military training.
-Several ancient books attest to its being played.
+Several ancient books have record of it being played.
 Over time, the game spread throughout Asia, acquiring a variety of names along the way.

-Jianzi came to Europe in 1936, when a Chinese athlete from the province of Jiangsu performed a demonstration at the 1936 Summer Olympics in Berlin.
-In Germany and other countries people began to learn and play the sport, now called "shuttlecock".
+Jianzi came to Europe in 1936 when a Chinese athlete from the province of Jiangsu performed a demonstration at the 1936 Summer Olympics in Berlin.
+In Germany and other countries, people began to learn and play the sport, now called "shuttlecock".

 The International Shuttlecock Federation (ISF) was founded in 1999 and the first world championship was organized by Hungary in Újszász in 2000.
 Up until this point, various countries took turns organizing championships.
 The sport continues to receive recognition, and was included as a sport in the 2003 Southeast Asian Games and in the Chinese National Peasants' Games.
 Among the members of ISF are China, Taiwan, Finland, Germany, the Netherlands, Hungary, Laos, Vietnam, Greece, France, Romania, and Serbia.
 Vietnam is highly regarded, having won the world championship for ten consecutive years.
-On 11 August 2003, delegates from Finland, France, Germany, Greece, Hungary, Romania, and Serbia founded the Shuttlecock Federation of Europe (S.F.E.) in Ujszasz, Hungary.
+On 11 August 2003, delegates from Finland, France, Germany, Greece, Hungary, Romania, and Serbia founded the Shuttlecock Federation of Europe (S.F.E.) in Újszász, Hungary.

-After being invented in 2009, Chinese JJJ spread throughout China due to its techniques similar to football.
-In June 2010, Chinese JJJ's "The First Beijing Invitational Tournament" held, with players from more than 10 countries participating.
+After being invented in 2009, Chinese JJJ spread throughout China due to it using similar techniques to football.
+In June 2010, the First Beijing Invitational Tournament for JJJ was held, with players from more than 10 countries participating.
 In 2011, the first formal Chinese JJJ Championship was held in Shandong province, with other provinces planned to follow.

 In June 1961, a film about the sport called The Flying Feather was made by the Chinese central news agency, winning a gold medal at an international film festival.

 In August 2011, an American company released a toy called Kikbo based on jianzi.

 In 2013, a Hong Kong company released KickShuttle.
-It is a form of shuttlecock not made of feather with similar weight.
+It is a form of shuttlecock not made using feathers.